 The children who remain green on the school's Behaviour Recovery for a full week receive a 'Good to be Green' sticker.
-Green time is also awarded to these children and this takes place on a Friday.
-Children are given a choice of different activities to do.
-Merit certificates are awarded at the end of the half term if a child has stayed Green.
+Green time is also awarded and children are given a choice of different activities to do.
+Merit certificates are awarded at the end of the half term if a child has stayed Green throughout.